NESCent/hip_hack_howto/research/lit_summary2.md

 * "Mastodon C" prototype chosen for funding after hackathon and the app was being developed further as a start-up company [I think actually the start-up is "agile big data" and is much broader than one app: see http://www.mastodonc.com/]. [[Zapico, 2013 #4550]]
 * detailed examples of how the hackathon environment leads to interactions that aid in team-formation, social ties, and long-term collaborations [[Trainer, 2014 #4504]]

+## Diversity stuff
+* women in tech and CS program freq = 12 %, [[Briscoe, 2014 #4581]]
+* design maker event to attract females by making it about wearables and succeed,  increasing diversity by completely changing what the hackathon is about-- kinda insulting but hey it worked--; seriously, focus on areas of female insterest (cf [[Tsui, 2009 #4586]]) [[Richard, 2015 #4572]]
+* low freq of 22 % women in software developer positions [[Landivar, 2013 #4587]]
+* even lower frequency in comp sci programs, < 20 %, need a good ref for that (http://readwrite.com/2014/09/02/women-in-computer-science-why-so-few)
+* richard, et al., attempt to increase diversity from traditional 15 % W at PennApps by changing focus
+* classic work of Margolis & Fisher http://monoskop.org/images/5/53/Margolis_Jane_Fisher_Allan_Unlocking_the_Clubhouse_Women_in_Computing.pdf

 ## outcomes, followups, downstream stuff
 * follow-up program to build on successful projects [[Hecht, 2014 #4582]]